SteeleDesmond/mobile-agents/README.md

 Agents don't always send a message when they are cloned

+When an agent is on the Station node it isn't properly displayed with a ring.
+This is because the state of the Station node is set to "Station" instead of near-fire, standard, or fire, and it isn't accounted for.

 ## Project Design Concerns

 The program can handle large graph inputs in the configuration file.
 However, the